Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

 where Eq.~\eqref{eq:smoothing_syn} corresponds to a synergistic smoothing step.
 The paradigm shift here is that allowing the channels to ``talk to each other'' can reduce the noise as each channel participates in the reconstruction of all the other ones.
 In the context of spectral \ac{CT}, this suggests that the reconstruction of each image $\boldmu_k$ benefits from the entire measurement data $\boldy$.
-Here we present a non-exhaustive list of existing approaches.
+Here, we present a non-exhaustive list of existing approaches.

 One class of approaches consists of enforcing structural similarities between the $K$ channels.
-Examples include \ac{JTV} which encourages gradient-sparse solutions (in the same way as the conventional \ac{TV}) and also encourages joint sparsity of the gradients \cite{sapiro1996anisotropic,blomgren1998color,mehranian2017synergistic}. \Ac{TNV} encourages common edge locations and a shared gradient direction among image channels \cite{lefkimmiatis2013convex,rigie2015joint}.
-Similarly, the parallel levelsets approach promotes images with the same contours \cite{ehrhardt2014joint}.
+Examples include \ac{JTV} which encourages gradient-sparse solutions (in the same way as the conventional \ac{TV}) and also encourages joint sparsity of the gradients \cite{sapiro1996anisotropic,blomgren1998color}. \Ac{TNV} encourages common edge locations and a shared gradient direction among image channels \cite{lefkimmiatis2013convex,rigie2015joint}.
 All these works reported improved image quality with synergistic image processing as compared with single-image processing.

 A second class of approaches consists of promoting similarities across channels by controlling the rank of the multichannel image.
-Given that the energy dependence of human tissues can be represented by the linear combination of two materials only, it is natural to expect a low rank in some sense in the spectral dimension.
-For dynamic \ac{CT} imaging, \citeauthor{gao2011robust}~\cite{gao2011robust} proposed a method, namely Robust Principle Component Analysis based 4D CT (RPCA-4DCT), based on a \ac{LR} + sparse decomposition of the multichannel image matrix $\boldM = [\boldmu_1,\dots,\boldmu_K]\in \R^{J\times K}$,
+Given that the energy dependence of human tissues can be represented by the linear combination of two materials only (see Section~\ref{sec:mat_decomp}), it is natural to expect a low rank in some sense in the spectral dimension.
+For dynamic \ac{CT} imaging, \citeauthor{gao2011robust}~\cite{gao2011robust} proposed a method, namely Robust Principle Component Analysis based 4-D CT (RPCA-4DCT), based on a \ac{LR} + sparse decomposition of the multichannel image matrix $\boldM = [\boldmu_1,\dots,\boldmu_K]\in \R^{J\times K}$ ($K$ time frames),